canalplus/rx-player/src/core/segment_sinks/README.md

 process the data you give to it, without searching for the information itself.

-It contains in its state an array, the _inventory_, which stores every segments which should be present in the `SegmentBuffer` in a chronological order.
+It contains in its state an array, the _inventory_, which stores every segments which should be present in the `SegmentSink` in a chronological order.

 To construct this inventory, three methods can be used:

-  - one to add information about a new chunk (part of a segment or the whole segment), which should have been pushed to the `SegmentBuffer`.
+  - one to add information about a new chunk (part of a segment or the whole segment), which should have been pushed to the `SegmentSink`.

   - one to indicate that every chunks from a given segment have been pushed.

-  - one to synchronize the currently pushed segments with what the `SegmentBuffer` says it has buffered (which can be different for example after an automatic garbage collection).
+  - one to synchronize the currently pushed segments with what the `SegmentSink` says it has buffered (which can be different for example after an automatic garbage collection).

-After calling the synchronization one, you should be able to tell which parts of which segments are currently _living_ in your `SegmentBuffer`.
+After calling the synchronization one, you should be able to tell which parts of which segments are currently _living_ in your `SegmentSink`.